Property Viewer for Douglas County, Kansas

 - Use your mouse wheel or double-click your mouse on a desktop computer.

-- Use your fingers to pinch or move your fingers apart on a touch screen.
+- On a touch screen, use your fingers to pinch or move your fingers apart.

 - Click on the Home button (looks like a house) to zoom out to all of Douglas County.